Ascent of Salak on 2020-03-21

 No one else around; I suspect the more official routes are closed due to coronavirus restrictions, and today it's an ideal venue for social distancing.
 As such, a slip on one of the many tree roots would be serious and I tread carefully.
 At Pos 3 I briefly go astray, forking L towards the river.
 The Cimelati route keeps straight (slightly R) from the camping area.
 Nearing the adventure playground I meet another unfriendly dog, one of several but they are quickly controlled; group of people from the Embassy they say, presumably USA.
 There's a child on the play structure.
 Same dog as before has a go but is called off.
 Further down I manage to tread on a not quite set section of concrete road, to amusement of workmen.
 Security guard at vehicle barrier still friendly.

 Back at Portibi Farm my driver Sabto is waiting in the shade and we're soon on our way to Jakarta, a quite easy journey, likely quieter due to the coronavirus situation.
-It's been a good week, I've completed the West Java ultras although we had to abandon our planned Peninsular Malaysia peaks which by now were already closed with the country in lockdown, and even free and easy Java is likely to lock down before too long.
+It's been a good week, I've completed the West Java ultras although we had to abandon our planned Peninsular Malaysia peaks which by now were already closed with the country in lockdown, and even free and easy Java is likely to lock down before too long (it didn't, but the UK did 2 days later).
 So it's time to head home while flights are still available.

-Due to the uncertainties I hired a car and driver for six days, c.
-Rph700k/day including tolls and fuel (driver's food and accommodation extra; we roomed together).
+Due to the uncertainties I'd hired a car and driver for six days, c.
+700,000 IDR (37 GBP) per day including tolls and fuel (driver's food and accommodation extra; we roomed together).
 Courteous and reliable, worked well.
-6 ultras plus 2 bonus P1000s and a P600 in a little under two weeks, wasn't bad under the circumstances.
-Certainly one of my more memorable trips, possibly my last time abroad for a while.
+6 ultras plus 2 bonus P1000s and a P600 in a little under two weeks, quite satisfying under the circumstances.
+Certainly one of my more memorable trips, my last time abroad until July (Le Roignais, France), as it turns out.

 |Summary Total Data|